equus71/coaching-motivation-platform/README.md

 State
 ---------

-The application is currently on the design stage.
+The application is currently on the early development stage.

 Usage
 ---------